lemayan/Assesly/README.md

 Do these steps once to set up the API and database.

+## NB Before the installation process create a .env file in your backend i.e right click on backend, create new file , name it .env then paste this
+DATABASE_URL="file:./prisma/dev.db"

 1) Backend (API)
 - In PowerShell:
    - cd backend